malramsay64/phd-thesis/01_Introduction/Computational_Methods.md

 ### Documentation

-At a minimum a project should contain a README file, which is a first port of call for anyone coming across a project.
+At a minimum a project should contain a README file, a first port of call for anyone coming across a project.
 Much like an abstract of a journal article, a README file should;